As the calendar creeps closer to October 31, there are a few things you should keep in mind so everyone enjoying Halloween has a safe time.

 Handmade treats should be avoided.
 Children with allergies should take extra care and only consume items that have all the ingredients listed.

-If you are looking to give out something other than candy as a gift, consider giving a Recreation Gift Card, which can be used for a variety of activities.
+If you 'e looking to give out something other than candy as a gift, consider giving a Recreation Gift Card.
+They can be used for a variety of activities.
 They start at $5 and can be purchased at our indoor pools and select recreation facilities.

 Fireworks